-We had a chat with Russell Bateman who told us all about his bespoke approach to fitness and shared some of his top tips too.
+We had a chat with Russell Bateman, trainer to supermodels and founder of The Skinny Bitch Collective (the SBC), who told us all about his bespoke approach to fitness and shared some of his top tips too.

 Russell: Each woman who comes to train with us walks in with a huge '?' above her head.
 You have to realise that the individual could have structural / postural /hormonal issues that in the short and long term will affect their goals.
 Nutrition, sleep and stress levels must be assessed.
 We take all of this into consideration when we take on someone new.